 Modern conference room solutions continue to evolve, offering smarter, more flexible ways to meet and collaborate.
 Below are nine of the most common technologies organizations are adopting today.

-5. Wireless connectivity and presentation.
+5. Wireless connectivity and presentation

-6. Smart lighting and environmental controls.
+6. Sensors and environmental controls

-7. Real-time transcription and meeting summaries.
+7. Real-time transcription and meeting summaries

 Conference room technology by room type.